Idris Davies: Teaching career

+Poetry

+Davies was introduced to poetry in the autumn of 1925, after having enrolled in a set of evening classes in arithmetic and English grammar, following which, at the behest of the teacher, he bought a book of poetry by Keats.
+Then, in the spring, he read Shelley, to whom a friend had introduced him and borrowed a book of poems from him to read, which he followed by reading Wordsworth.

-He qualified as a teacher through courses at Loughborough College and the University of Nottingham.
-During the Second World War he took teaching posts at various schools in London, where he became friends with Dylan Thomas.
-Before his first book was published in 1938, Davies' work appeared in the Western Mail, the Merthyr Express, the Daily Herald, the Left Review and Comment (a weekly periodical of poetry, criticism and short stories, edited by Victor Neuburg and Sheila Macleod).
+Davies had his first book Gwalia Deserta published in 1938.
+His work had earlier appeared in the Western Mail, the Merthyr Express, the Daily Herald, the Left Review and Comment (a weekly periodical of poetry, criticism and short stories, edited by Victor Neuburg and Sheila Macleod).

-In 1947 he returned to teach at a school in the Rhymney Valley.
-The poems for his second anthology, published by Faber and Faber in 1945, were chosen by T. S. Eliot.
+Davies had his second book, an anthology of poems, published (by Faber & Faber) in 1945, the poems having been chosen by T. S. Eliot.
 Eliot thought that Davies' poems had a claim to permanence, describing them as "the best poetic document I know about a particular epoch in a particular place".

-His final volume, Selected Poems, was published shortly before his death.
-Around this time Dylan Thomas wrote Davies a surprisingly touching letter.
-Thomas had read "Bells of Rhymney" as part of a St. David's Day radio broadcast, but told Davies that he did not feel the poem was particularly representative of Davies' work, as it was "not angry enough".
+Davies' final volume, Selected Poems, was published shortly before his death.
+Around this time Dylan Thomas wrote him a surprisingly touching letter.
+Thomas had read "Bells of Rhymney" as part of a Saint David's Day radio broadcast, but told Davies that he did not feel the poem was particularly representative of Davies' work, as it was "not angry enough".

-Death and legacy

-Davies died from abdominal cancer, aged 48, at his mother's house at 7, Victoria Road, Rhymney on Easter Monday, 6 April 1953.
-He was buried in Rhymney Public Cemetery.
+Legacy

 There are memorial plaques to Davies at Victoria Road and at the town library.

 After his death over two hundred of his manuscript poems and a short verse-play, together with the typescripts of his comprehensive wartime diaries, were deposited at the National Library of Wales at Aberystwyth.
 Later, more of his unpublished poems and most of his prose – an unfinished novel, essays, lecture notes and some of his letters – were found.
 Some of this later material appeared posthumously in The Collected Poems of Idris Davies (1972); Idris Davies (1972), and Argo Record No. ZPL.1181: Idris Davies (1972).

 There is a modern memorial sculpture for Davies in Rhymney, with an inscription reading "When April came to Rhymney with shower and sun and shower" – the opening line of his poem "Rhymney".

 In September 2006 a refurbished grave memorial was unveiled, at a re-dedication service, in the town's cemetery.